 This post may contain affiliate links.
 Please read our disclosure policy.

 Rich and flavorful Lobster Bisque is an easy recipe to make at home.
-Succulent tender pieces of meat cooked in a lobster stock are served in a delicious puréed cream base soup.
+Succulent tender pieces of lobster meat are cooked in a flavorful lobster stock and then transformed this delicious puréed cream based soup.

 If you love lobster and other seafood recipes, you may want to also check out my broiled lobster tails, surf & turf, as well as my lobster mac and cheese!